-During a regular year, it can be hard to find the time to fit in projects and project-based learning assignments.
-With this year being as difficult as it already is, making time for projects may be the last thing on your priority list, but it doesn’t have to be a crazy and overwhelming thing!
-You can incorporate PBL even in a distance learning environment.
+It can be hard to find the time to fit in projects and project-based learning assignments.
+Making time for projects may be the last thing on your priority list, but it doesn’t have to be a crazy and overwhelming thing!
+Incorporating digital tools can help you manage PBL in your classroom.

 Some teachers are moving more slowly throughout their units during remote learning, while others are breezing through them.
 Regardless of how much you’re able to cover this year, it’s still important to incorporate some learning experiences that will help culminate your unit and apply unit themes.

-Here are some tips for using PBL during distance learning.
+Here are some tips for using PBL digitally.

 1. Provide some structure, but offer flexibility.